jinirun/marsRover/README.md

 * A series of instructions Ex: RMMLMMLM

 ## Further Information
-* The lower left co-ordinates of the plateau is given as 0,0
+* The lower left co-ordinates of the plateau are 0,0
-* The position is made up of two integers and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover's orientation
+* The position of the rover are two integers, and a letter separated by spaces, corresponding to the x and y co-ordinates and the rover's orientation
 * The possible letters for instructions are 'L', 'R' and 'M'
 * 'L' and 'R' makes the rover spin 90 degrees left or right respectively, without moving from its current spot
 * 'M' means move forward one grid point, and maintain the same heading
 * Each rover will be finished sequentially, which means that the second rover won't start to move until the first one has finished moving
 ## Assumptions
 * Number of Rovers on the current plateau is 2